Crossabeg–Ballymurn GAA: Current club

-As the clubs entered the 1960s a number of people led by Michael Sinnott and Cauley Gordan decided it was time to unite under one club to serve the area and so in 1966 the present day Crossabeg Ballymurn came into being.
+As the clubs entered the 1960s, a number of people from the area decided it was time to unite under one club to serve the area and so in 1966 the present day Crossabeg–Ballymurn GAA club came into being.

-The new club entered a team in the junior championship but it took a number of years to gain any semblance of success.

-In the early 1970s championship success was halted by St Fintans in the Wexford District final for three consecutive seasons.
-In 1972 a first Wexford district junior hurling title was won when they beat St Fintans in the final.
+The new club entered a team in the junior championship but it took a number of years to gain any successes.
+In the early 1970s, championship success was halted by St Fintans in the Wexford District final for three consecutive seasons.
+In 1972, a first Wexford district junior hurling title was won when they beat St Fintans in the final.
 The club went on to contest its first county final that year losing out to Cloughbawn in the final.

-Despite the loss the ambition of the club was aroused and in the following year a restructuring of hurling in the county saw the club opting to go up to the Intermediate grade which would lead to a 15-year quest filled with heartache and disappointment as the club sought to win its first adult title as a one parish club.
+Despite the loss, the club opted to go up to the Intermediate grade.
 They contested the 1974 intermediate final losing on a replay to Gorey.
-They were beaten semi finalists in 1976, and were beaten in the final of 1977 by a rising St Martins side.
+They were beaten semi-finalists in 1976, and were beaten in the final of 1977 by a rising St Martins side.

-For the next ten years the club was always listed as one of the seasons fancied sides but the breakthrough never came.
+For the next ten years, the club was always listed as one of the seasons fancied sides but the breakthrough never came.

-In the meantime at underage level the club lost the 1973 minor hurling final to Rathnure / Duffry Rovers when teamed up with neighbours Oylegate.
-Two years later they won the U21 hurling title when joined with the Shelmaliers beating Gorey in the final.

-In 1980 they united with Oylegate to win the Minor B hurling, beating ferns in the final, and again won the U21 hurling in 1982, beating a star-studded Rathnure/Cushinstown in the final.
+In the meantime at underage level, the club lost the 1973 minor hurling final to Rathnure / Duffry Rovers when teamed up with neighbours Oylegate.
+Two years later, they won the U21 hurling title when joined with the Shelmaliers beating Gorey in the final.
+In 1980, they united with Oylegate to win the Minor B hurling, beating Ferns in the final.
+They again won the U21 hurling in 1982, beating Rathnure/Cushinstown in the final.
 The club went it alone in 1986 and captured the U21B hurling title.